 The rules regarding the use of Free Trade Agreements are complex and the associated legal documents are often hundreds of pages long.
 We can help traders to overcome the challenging aspects of FTAs with advice including:

-Our team is well positioned to provide you with the most up-to-date information on Australia's trade policy, through our strategic alliance with representative groups such as the Export Council of Australia and the Freight & Trade Alliance, as well as participation in the National Trade Facilitation Committee and the Law Counsel's Customs and International Trade Committee.
+Our team is well positioned to provide you with the most up-to-date information on Australia's trade policy, through our strategic alliance with representative groups such as the Freight & Trade Alliance, as well as participation in the Law Counsel's Customs and International Trade Committee.

 Customs is often overlooked when considering transfer pricing issues.
 Doing so can result in lost refund opportunities and compliance risk for your business.